Fish locomotion: Swimming

 The swimming abilities of larval fishes are important for survival.
 This is particularly true for the larval fishes with higher metabolic rate and smaller size which makes them more susceptible to predators.
 The swimming ability of a reef fish larva helps it to settle at a suitable reef and for locating its home as it is often isolated from its home reef in search of food.
 Hence the swimming speed of reef fish larvae are quite high (≈12 cm/s - 100 cm/s) compared to other larvae.
 The swimming speeds of larvae from the same families at the two locations are relatively similar.
 However, the variation among individuals is quite large.
 At the species level, length is significantly related to swimming ability.
 However, at the family level, only 16% of variation in swimming ability can be explained by length.
-There is also a negative correlation between the fineness ratio and the swimming ability of reef fish larvae.
+There is also a negative correlation between the fineness ratio (length of body to maximum width) and the swimming ability of reef fish larvae.
 This suggests a minimization of overall drag and maximization of volume.
 Reef fish larvae differ significantly in their critical swimming speed abilities among taxa which leads to high variability in sustainable swimming speed.
 This again leads to sustainable variability in their ability to alter dispersal patterns, overall dispersal distances and control their temporal and spatial patterns of settlement.